funkia/turbine/README.md

 model needs to handle the increment and decrement stream and turn them into a behavior that represents the current count.

-Funnel offers the function `modelView` for creating components with logic. `modelView` takes two arguments.
+Turbine offers the function `modelView` for creating components with logic. `modelView` takes two arguments.
 The first describes the logic and the second the view.
 This keeps the logic neatly separated from the view.